ZapoVerde/SillyTavern-Vistalyze/README.md

 ---

 ## 🧠 Transparency: How it Works
 Localyze is designed to be fast, cheap, and non-intrusive.
-It uses a **"Falling Water"** logic pipeline to save you money on LLM tokens:
+It uses a logic pipeline to save you money on LLM tokens:

 1.  **Step 1: The Gate (Cheap)**: The AI does a lightning-fast check: "Has the location changed?"
 If the answer is No, the process stops.
 You aren't charged for complex analysis on every message.
 2.  **Step 2: The Library (Smart)**: If the location *did* change, the AI checks your existing Library first.
 "Is this a place we've been before?"